YumaYX/rubydemodoc/input/file/write.md

-This Ruby code snippet demonstrates writing the string "Hello" to a file named "filewr.txt" located within the "input/file" directory.
-The `File.write` method writes the specified string to the given file path, creating the file if it doesn't already exist or overwriting it if it does.
-Note that the file path is specified as a relative path from the current working directory.
+This Ruby code snippet demonstrates writing the string "Hello" to a file named "filewr.txt" located in the "input/file/" directory.
+The `#=> 5` indicates that the `File.write` method returned the number 5, which likely represents the number of bytes written to the file.